tomsaleeba/sw-queue-demo/workbox/README.md

       error doesn't seem to actually happen.
 But if we see the log msg twice, then the error does happen.
   - handle errors after obs and deps calls with all the clean up required
-  - the client error callback for deps is a mess
-  - add checkbox to generate an error in a deps call so we can see cleanup happen
   - show local-only records so the UI can act one them

 # Assumption: